Run the GLM-5.2 on Your Laptop Locally (No GPU Needed)

 Thesis

-Run the GLM-5.2 on Your Laptop Locally (No GPU Needed) teaches a practical creative automation move: This video breaks down the three stacked tricks that let GLM 5.2, a 744-billion-parameter open model that edges past GPT 5.5 on coding benchmarks, run on a $600-class laptop with 25 GB of RAM and no GPU: mixture-of-experts sparsity, Unsloth dynamic 2-bit quantization, and Colibri-style SSD streaming of experts.
+Run the GLM-5.2 on Your Laptop Locally (No GPU Needed) teaches a practical local model/runtime move: This video breaks down the three stacked tricks that let GLM 5.2, a 744-billion-parameter open model that edges past GPT 5.5 on coding benchmarks, run on a $600-class laptop with 25 GB of RAM and no GPU: mixture-of-experts sparsity, Unsloth dynamic 2-bit quantization, and Colibri-style SSD streaming of experts.
 It is honest that the result is an overnight tool at about one word every ten seconds, and shows the three-step setup plus how more RAM turns the speed dial up.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.